 'On Account' Payment Method—Paying for a Service Later

 The Account feature works the opposite way as well, where the client can use their 'Account' balance to pay for their sale, even if they don't have credit on the account.
 The Account balance will go into negative, and can be fixed at a later date.

 You may have clients who occasionally receive free products, or perhaps they're apart of HR so they receive free services—you could also use 'On Account' for this reason.

 For full instructions on processing credit on a clients account, please check out the following article:

 Account Feature—Add Credit to Clients Account, Use Credit to Pay in POS

 A client's account balance—whether zero, positive or negative—will display when they are added to POS.

 You can also search for the client and view this in the Actions menu of their Client Card.

-You add the client to POS, along with the product/s they wish to Layby.
+To layby a product so a client can partially pay for a product - you add the client to POS, along with the product/s they wish to Layby.